Huss94/Face-transformation-with-AI-Fader-Network/README.md

 # Classifier path to classifier folder (optional) exemple : models/classifier
 --classifier_path ''

+# If you want to add weights to make the trained under represented attributes more likely to appear put it to 1
+--weighted 0

 ```

 It will generate 3 directory in models/Male